ZcashFoundation/libbolt/README.md

 Build the api documentation by simply running `make doc`.
 Documentation will be generated in your local `target/doc` directory.

-For the libbolt design documentation, see the `docs/bolt_design.pdf`.
+For the libbolt design documentation, see the `docs/bolt_design.pdf` document.

 # Contributions

-To contribute code improvements, please checkout the repository as follows:
+To contribute code improvements, please checkout the repository, make your changes and submit a pull request.

 	git clone https://github.com/yeletech/libbolt.git